 The Company adopted SFAS 123R using the modified prospective method of transition.
-Accordingly, the Company has recognized stock-based compensation expense of \$6,971,000 for the three months ended March 31, 2006, in respect of outstanding share-based awards previously granted under Cyclacel Group plc's (a) the Cyclacel Limited Share Option Plan ("1997 Plan"), (b) the Cyclacel Limited 2000 Employees' Share Option Scheme under the Enterprise Management Incentive Scheme ("2000 Plan") and (c) the Cyclacel Group Plc Discretionary Share Option Plan ("Discretionary Plan") and restricted stock issued to certain directors, officers and former director.
-This compensation expense is based on the fair values and attribution methods that were previously disclosed in the Company's prior period financial statements.
+Accordingly, the Company has recognized stock-based compensation expense of \$9,057,000 for the six-month period ended June 30, 2006, comprising a stock-based compensation charge of \$6,971,000 for the three-month period ended March 31, 2006 in respect of outstanding share-based awards previously granted under Cyclacel Group plc's: Cyclacel Limited Share Option Plan ("1997 Plan"), the Cyclacel Limited 2000 Employees' Share Option Scheme under the Enterprise Management Incentive Scheme ("2000 Plan") and the Cyclacel Group Plc Discretionary Share Option Plan ("Discretionary Plan") and restricted stock issued to certain directors, officers and former director, and a stock-based compensation expense of \$2,086,000 for the three-month period ended June 30, 2006, in respect of outstanding share-based awards granted under Cyclacel's 2006 Stock Option and Award Plan and 2006 Stock Option and Award Plan (UK Approved SubPlan), together "2006 Plans".

 Prior to January 1, 2006, the Company applied the intrinsic value-based method of accounting for share-based payment transactions with our employees, as prescribed by Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB No. 25") and related interpretations including Financial Accounting Standards Board Statement Interpretation ("FIN") No. 44, "Accounting for Certain Transactions Involving Stock Compensation-An Interpretation of APB Opinion No. 25" Under the intrinsic value method, compensation expense was recognized only if the current market price of the underlying stock exceeded the exercise price of the share-based payment award as of the measurement date (typically the date of grant).
 Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation," ("SFAS 123") established accounting and disclosure requirements using a fair value-based method of accounting for stock-based employee compensation plans.
-As permitted by SFAS 123 and by Statement of Financial Accounting Standards No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure", the Company disclosed on a pro forma basis the net income and earnings per share that would have resulted had it adopted SFAS 123 for measurement purposes.
+The Company also followed the disclosure requirements of SFAS 123 and Statement of Financial Accounting Standards No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure".